marcosdotonion/tcc-helper/README.md

     Submit a pull request with a detailed description of your changes.

-##License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Acknowledgments

-    Ollama: For providing a powerful local AI server.
+Ollama For providing a powerful local AI server.

-    llama.cpp: For enabling efficient AI model inference on local machines.
+llama.cpp For enabling efficient AI model inference on local machines.

-    LangChain: For simplifying the integration of AI models and RAG functionality.
+LangChain For simplifying the integration of AI models and RAG functionality.

-##Support
+## Support

 For questions, issues, or feature requests, please open an issue on the GitHub repository.